Music Stars Stunned And Saddened By Las Vegas Shooting

 Musicians flocked to Twitter following the deadly mass shooting at the Route 91 Harvest Festival in Las Vegas on Sunday night, offering their prayers and urging fans to seek safety.

-At least two people were killed and dozens more injured when multiple shots were fired into the crowd during the final song of the three-day country music festival.
-According to The Associated Press, about 40,000 individuals attended the concert.
+At least 58 people were killed and more than 500 injured after a hail of gunfire from a high-rise hotel was fired into the crowd during the final set of the three-day country music festival, authorities said.

 Country singer Jason Aldean was performing to the sold-out crowd when the shots were fired.
+A witness told the Los Angeles Times that Aldean had been performing for about 20 minutes before the gunshots started.
 His team told ABC News that the star was safe following the incident.
-A few hours after the shooting, he posted a message to Instagram, saying that his heart hurts.
+A few hours after the shooting, Aldean posted a message to Instagram, saying that his heart hurts.

 Jake Owen, who performed on the festival’s main stage just before Aldean, took to Twitter shortly after the shots were fired around 10:30 p.m.
 He followed up his tweet with another message confirming his safety and offering prayers for those affected.